orlandorubydojo/2014-03-05-make-change/README.md

-# 2014-03-05-make-change
+# Make Change - 2014/03/05
 Suppose we are programming a vending machine.
 When a customer inserts money and purchases a product from our machine, we might owe them change.
-The idea behind this kata is simple: given an amount of money, return to the user the proper amount of change.
+The idea behind this kata is simple: given an amount of money, return to the user the proper amount of change (with right number of coins, in USD currencies).
 Essentially, make change for the user.

 ## Example Usage
 Let's see how we aim to use this class when we're done.